Water: Regulatory Information

-This proposed rule, along with Florida’s newly-approved state water quality criteria for certain estuaries and coastal marine waters in and approved by EPA, seeks to improve water quality of Florida's estuaries, coastal waters and flowing waters in south Florida, and thereby protect public health, aquatic life and the recreational uses of Florida’s waters, which are a critical part of the State’s economy.
+This proposed rule sought to improve water quality of Florida's estuaries, coastal waters, and flowing waters in south Florida, and thereby protect public health, aquatic life, and the recreational uses of Florida’s waters, which are a critical part of the state’s economy.

 - Press Release (November 30, 2012)